civican/legisinfo/44-1/bills/S-12/bill_text.md

       they were not convicted of or found not criminally responsible on account of mental disorder for or were acquitted of the offence in question;

-      the offence in question is not equivalent to an offence referred to in paragraph (a) of the definition **primary** offence in subsection 490.011(1);
+      the offence in question is not equivalent to an offence referred to in paragraph (a) of the definition primary offence in subsection 490.011(1);

-      there is no connection between the obligation **and the purpose of helping police services prevent or investigate** crimes of a sexual nature **by requiring** the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`; **or**
+      there is no connection between the obligation and the purpose of helping police services prevent or investigate crimes of a sexual nature by requiring the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`; or

-      the impact of the obligation on **the person**, including on their privacy or liberty, is grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of **crimes of a sexual nature**, to be achieved by **the registration of information relating to sex offenders under that Act**.
+      the impact of the obligation on the person, including on their privacy or liberty, is grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of crimes of a sexual nature, to be achieved by the registration of information relating to sex offenders under that Act.

     **(2.1)** In determining whether to make an exemption order under paragraph (2)(c) or (d), the court shall consider